akseltaylan/pathtracer/README.md

 - Texture Mapping
 - Gamma Correction

-This is a personal project I work on in my free time - it's currently in active development; verbose debug statements will be removed and lack of organization will be improved!
+This is a personal project; I teach myself the material as I go and work on it in my free time - it's currently in active development; verbose debug statements will be removed and lack of organization will be improved!
 I promise!
 OpenGL is used only to display the rendered image.
 I also use glm's math library.
 </p>

 #### Sources I referenced heavily while working on this: